PORTLAND MENNONITE CHURCH

 • GIVE

-In the midst of this unsettling time we are committed to caring for each other and to 'seeking the peace of the city' (Jeremiah 29:7).
+In the midst of difficult times, we are committed to caring for each other and to 'seeking the peace of the city' (Jeremiah 29:7).
 If you or someone you know at PMC is facing financial need, please let us know.
 We can offer help through our Care Fund and through the Sharing Fund of Everence.

 Thank you!